KartikBansaliitg/HealthCare-System/README.md

 outcomes.</p>

 - <h4>Captured the requirement analysis using ER Diagram to convert it into suitable relations with keys and constraints.</h4>
-<p>&nbsp&nbsp&nbsp&nbspFor more detailed explanation, please refer to the <i>Detailed_Explanation</i> of the project</p>
+<p>&nbsp&nbsp&nbsp&nbspFor more detailed explanation, please refer to the <i>Detailed_Explanation</i> of the repository.</p>

 ## Features

-- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- A Login page for entering user id, password, and role (admin or patient or any employee).
+Access to further screens is based on the role of the user as they differ from role to role.
-- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- A Admin Page showing the complete statistics of HMS and contains links to other pages(Pharmacy, Pathology, Rooms, Employees, Generate bill) of the portal.
-- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- The patient can register himself/herself by filling up a registration form with his basic personal details.
+If the patient has previously visited the hospital then there is no need to register again.
-- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- The employee can register himself/herself by filling up a registration form with his basic personal details.
+If the employee has previously visited the hospital then there is no need to register again.
+There is some unique information to be filled in according to the employee's role(doctor, nurse, staff).
-- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- The patient can choose the doctor from the list of available doctors to book an appointment and mention the issue and symptoms.
-- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- The patient can also get a room based on his budget from the list of different types of rooms available.
-- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- The patient can also get medicines from the hospital and also undergo different tests present in the hospital.
-- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- The doctor can see all the appointments booked with him and accordingly provide the necessary treatment.

-<p>&nbsp&nbsp&nbsp&nbsp For more feature, please refer to the <i>E-R Diagram</i> of the project</p>
+<p>&nbsp&nbsp&nbsp&nbsp For more feature, please refer to the <i>E-R Diagram</i> of the repository.</p>

 ## TechStack Used